corvusdeinanis/cuddlyspaceship/content/My Beautiful Laundrette.md

 ‘Opium is the opium of the unemployed’.

 In this damn country which we hate and love, you can get anything you want.
 It’s all spread out and available.
 That’s why I believe in England.
-You just have

-In this damn country which we hate and love, you can get anything you want.
-It’s all spread out and available.
-That’s why I believe in England.
 You just have to know how to squeeze the tits of the system.

 Don’t get too involved with that crook.
 You’ve got to study.
 We are under siege by the white man.
 For us education is power.

-Oh God, I’m so sick of hearing about these in-betweens.
-People should make up their minds where they are.
+**Oh God, I’m so sick of hearing about these in-betweens.
+People should make up their minds where they are.**

 They hate us in England.
 And all you do is kiss their arses and think of yourself as a little Britisher!

 You’ve got too much white blood.

-You’ve got too much white blood.
 It’s made you weak like those pale-faced adolescents that call us wog.

-You’ve got too much white blood.
-It’s made you weak like those pale-faced adolescents that call us wog.
 You know what I do to them?
 I take out this.
 (He takes out a pound note.
 He tears it to pieces.)
 I say: your English pound is worthless.
 It’s worthless like you, Omar, are worthless.
 Your whole great family – rich and powerful over there – is let down by you.

-existing structures.
-OMAR : (Voice over) It’ll

-It’ll be going into profit any day now.
+OMAR : (Voice over) It’ll be going into profit any day now.
 Partly because I’ve hired a bloke of outstanding competence and strength of body and mind to look after it with me.

 Speak in English, Zaki, so this boy can understand.

 NASSER : But this is the point.
 He’s hired someone else to do the work!
 ZAKI : Typically English, if I can say that.

-TANIA : I don’t like it.
 OMAR : (To SALIM) In my small opinion, much good can come of fucking.

-TANIA : I don’t like it.
-OMAR : (To

-OMAR : (To SALIM) In my small opinion, much good can come of fucking.

-leave him out here?
-OMAR : He’s lower class.
-He won’t come in without being asked.
-Unless he’s doing a burglary.

 He’s lower class.
 He won’t come in without being asked.
 Unless he’s doing a burglary.